 - Fate/stay night: Played disturbingly straight with Matou Sakura.
 Shes spent the entirety of her life both effectively and literally being raped constantly by the only two other people in her household, and her mind has been deliberately manipulated into a heavily distorted state as a result.
 While she largely makes an effort to hide it from Shirou (not wanting to disgust him), the moment she runs away from Zouken for Shirou and needs a "Mana Transfer" we see the full extent of just how broken she is.
 Theres a reason people say Heavens Feel is the one time the sex scenes add to the plot.

 - Several lines in Bojack Horseman none-too-subtly imply that Sarah Lynn's promiscuity was at least partially the result of being molested by her bear-man stepfather.
 She mentions to one of her Horsin' Around co-stars that he homeschools her that he's a photographer.
 Later, she remarks that she knows what bear fur tastes like.
-This, plus Bojack telling her that she should always be vying for the audience's love and the general negative demands of a patriarchal society, result in her growing up to be a sex starlet and, eventually, a junkie.
+This, plus Bojack telling her that she should always be vying for the audience's love and the general negative demands of showbusiness, particularly those it has of women, result in her growing up to be a sex starlet and, eventually, a junkie.
 She also seems to have an Electra Complex with Bojack himself, her significantly older colleague who played the role of her father on TV and one of her many sex partners.
 The one time we see her step-father, he's a caricature of fashion photographer and accused rapist Terry Richardson.

 - An episode of Drawn Together has resident slut Foxxy Love uncover a repressed memory of being gang-raped by a Captain Ersatz version of Fat Albert and the Cosby Kids.
 After failing to get them behind bars, she instead goes on a Kill Bill-esque rampage to get her revenge on her rapists (and Colonel Sanders).
 In the end, it turns out to be a subversion.
 Just before she can kill the Fat Albert analogue, it's revealed that the gang-rape never happened; Wooldoor simply implanted a false memory to help her justify her sluttiness.